informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 the serialization of the initial configuration and where we are using the [StringReader](https://docs.oracle.com/javase/8/docs/api/java/io/StringReader.html) class to generate an input character stream from a string.
+Another solution would be to modify the code of the `FileGameConfiguration` class to accept data from either source without having to convert the in-memory serialization into a stream.
+In both solutions, we could choose to modify the `export` method proposed in footnote 9 to produce a java record of the type proposed in footnote 10 (with the inconvenience of repeating the validation of the data and the construction of the objects if the serialized state is used).